animetauren/animetauren.github.io/_posts/2023-05-10-Firehose-Re-Ingestion-Splunk.markdown

 - AWS Identity and Access Management (IAM)

 #### Splunk Ingestion Failure Context:
-When Kinesis Firehose fails to write to Splunk via HEC (due to connection timeout, HEC token issues or other), it will write its logs into an S3 DLQ bucket.
-However, the contents of the logs in the bucket is not easily re-ingested into Splunk, as it is log contents is wrapped in additional information about the failure, and the original message base64 encoded.
-So for example, if using the AWS Splunk Add-On, it is not possible to decode the contents of the message.
+When Kinesis Firehose encounters a failure while writing to Splunk via HEC (e.g., Connection timeout,  wrong HEC token, etc) it automatically writes its logs into an S3 DLQ bucket.
+However, re-ingesting the log contents from the DLQ bucket into Splunk becomes challenging because the log contents are wrapped in additional information about the failure and the original message is base64 encoded.

 To re-ingest the failed logs we will need to do the following:
 <br />1/ Deploy Re-Ingestion Pipeline